centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getcontact and Getcontactgroup

-If you want to retrieve the Contacts that are linked to a specific ACL Group, use the **GETCONTACT** action:
+If you want to retrieve the contacts that are linked to a specific access group, use the **GETCONTACT** action:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLGROUP -a getcontact -v "ACL Group test"